facebookresearch/hydra/website/docs/tutorials/basic/2_config_file.md

 ---

 It can get tedious to type all those command line arguments every time.
-Fix it by creating a configuration file:
+Fix it by creating a configuration file in YAML format.

 Configuration file: `config.yaml`
 ```yaml